attractivechaos/kann/README.md

 difficult for general programmers to understand the internals.
 While there are several lightweight frameworks, they are still fairly heavy and lack important features (e.g. RNN) and flexibility (e.g. arbitrary weight sharing) of mainstream frameworks.
-It is non-trivial and sometimes impossible to use these lightweight frameworks to construct non-standard neural networks.
+It is cumbersome and sometimes impossible to use these lightweight frameworks to construct non-standard neural networks.

-We developed KANN, 1) to fully understand the algorithms behind deep learning frameworks; 2) to have a foundation flexible enough to experiment our own small but contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be integrated into their tools without worrying about [dependency hell][dh].

 ### Features